These are the best places to travel this summer

 Take yourself on a walking tour

-It’s easy to default towards using trains in Tokyo: the rail network is extensive, efficient, punctual, and pretty affordable.
+It’s easy to default to using trains in Tokyo: the rail network is extensive, efficient, punctual and pretty affordable.
 But there’s no cheaper way to travel than your own two feet.

 Heading from Shibuya to Shinjuku?
 Make your way through the old cedar forest of Meiji-jingu instead.
 Going southbound from Asakusa?
 Look to the Sumida River promenade to direct you on your way.
+Splashing out on dinner in Roppongi, followed by cocktails in Ginza?
+Claw some yen back with an illuminated stroll between the two ultra-classy neighborhoods.

 Tokyo trains stop around midnight every night of the year, except for December 31.
 If you miss your last train home, the alternatives can be costly.
 Tokyo taxis are expensive at the best of times, never mind the late-night surcharges, and Uber is generally no more competitive.